wpcrest2.gif (10772 bytes)

 A. Board of Governors

-1. The affairs of the Society shall be managed by the Board of Governors which shall consist of twelve (12) Regular Members.
+1. The affairs of the Society shall be managed by the Board of Governors which shall consist of up to twelve (12) Regular Members.

-2. They shall be elected for a term of three (3) years, one-third being elected each year at the Annual Organization Meeting of the Society by a majority vote of a quorum of the Society.
+2. They shall be elected for a term of three (3) years, one-third being elected each year by a majority vote of a quorum of the Society.
 In case of a tie, the Board of Governors (including outgoing members) shall, by its own vote, determine which of the tying candidates shall be elected.

 3. Each year, the outgoing members shall constitute a committee to nominate one candidate for each of the coming vacancies.

-4. In the event of a failure to elect four members at the Organization Meeting, through failure to reach a quorum or for any other reason, the terms of the four retiring Board members shall be extended automatically until such time as new members can be properly elected.
+4. In the event of a failure to elect four members, through failure to reach a quorum or for any other reason, the terms of the four retiring Board members shall be extended automatically until such time as new members can be properly elected.
 The terms of such new members, whenever elected, shall expire at the time they would ordinarily expire, had they been elected at the proper meeting.

 5. Any vacancy occurring during the business year shall be filled by a new member to be selected by a quorum of the Board of Governors from among the Regular Members of the Society.
 Such new member shall fulfill the unexpired term of his/her predecessor.

 6.a.
-Regular meetings of the Board may be held at any time upon the call of the President, the Secretary, or any other three members of the Board.
+Meetings of the Board may be held at any time upon the call of the President, the Secretary, or any other three members of the Board.
+Meetings of the Board shall be held at least four (4) times a year.

-6.c.
-A quorum shall consist of two-thirds of the entire membership of the Board, either present or represented by proxy.
+6.b.
+A quorum for a Board meeting shall consist of two-thirds of the membership of the Board, either present or by call-in provisions.

 7.a.
 The Board of Governors shall have the power to elect Honorary and Associate Members.